 - Charitable giving.
 If you support charities while you’re alive, you can make a large lump-sum donation as part of your life insurance payout.

 A policy this large comes with a higher than normal premium.
 Taking the time to consider your finances and coverage needs before you buy a policy can ensure you don’t end up paying too much.
-Reassessing at regular intervals, or when major life events come up, can make sure you maintain adequate coverage in the future.
+Reassessing at regular intervals, or when major life events come up, can make sure you don’t end up with more coverage than you need.
+As you age and your children grow up, a $10 million life insurance policy may no longer be necessary.

 You probably won’t be eligible for a policy of this size without a considerable estate and the documentation to back it up.
 But with this much at stake, compare all your life insurance options before choosing an insurance company.